Muscular Dystrophy

 Muscular dystrophy is a group of inherited diseases that damage your muscle fibers and weaken your muscles over time.
 There are many forms of muscular dystrophy, including:

 Our doctors are experts in treating all forms of muscular dystrophy, as well as related conditions that may occur as the disease progresses.
-We use every therapy option available to preserve your strength and mobility for as long as possible, and we work with you and your family to give you practical skills to help you navigate daily life.
+We use every therapy option available to preserve your strength and mobility for as long as possible, and we teach you practical skills to help you navigate daily life.
 We provide ongoing emotional and psychological support to you and your family, to improve your quality of life now and in the future.

 Duke Health offers locations throughout the Triangle.
 Find one near you.